raspberrypilearning/octapi-calculating-pi/en/step_5.md

 + Write the whole part in binary, followed by a point, e.g. `011`
 + After the whole part, write the fractional part in binary, e.g. `011.0010`
 + Move the point all the way to the left, counting how many places it is moved
-+ The number of places moved is the exponent, which you write in four bits at the end — `.011 0010 0011`
++ The number of places moved is the exponent, which you write in four bits at the end, e.g. `.011 0010 0011`
-+ Before the point, add a sign bit to determine whether the number is positive or negative — `0.01100100011`
++ Before the point, add a sign bit to determine whether the number is positive or negative, e.g. `0.01100100011`

 **Convert the number `0.10000110110` into denary**